rjury-sumo/Hajime/README.md

   - Cache metadata for autocomplete in .sumo editor windows
   - Generate queries from scopes with field lists
   - Auto-create scopes from partitions
-- **Storage Explorer** - Browse profile-specific cached files and directories
+- **Storage Explorer** - Browse profile-specific cached files and directories used by the extension.
+This defaults to ~/.sumologic/<profile>

 **Under Each Profile (Expandable):**
 - **Test Connection** - Quick connectivity check